-- we may create new funds in the future that reflect a different asset mix and different investment strategies, as well as a varied geographic and industry exposure as compared to our present funds, and any such new funds could have different returns from our existing or previous funds: - despite periods of volatility, market conditions have been largely favorable in recent years, which has helped to generate positive performance, particularly in our private equity, infrastructure, credit and real estate businesses, but there can be no assurance that such conditions will repeat or that our current or future investment funds will avail themselves of comparable market conditions; - the rates of returns of our carry funds reflect unrealized gains as of the applicable measurement date that may never be realized, which may adversely affect the ultimate value realized from those funds' investments; - competition for investment opportunities resulting from, among other things, the increased amount of capital invested in alternative investment funds continues to increase; - our investment funds' returns in some years benefited from investment opportunities and general market conditions that may not repeat themselves, our current or future investment funds might not be able to avail themselves of comparable investment opportunities or market conditions, and the circumstances under which our current or future funds may make future investments may differ significantly from those conditions prevailing in the past; - newly established funds may generate lower returns during the period in which they initially deploy their capital; and - the rates of return reflect our historical cost structure, which may vary in the future due to various factors elsewhere in this prospectus and other factors beyond our control, including changes in laws.
+- · we may create new funds in the future that reflect a different asset mix and different investment strategies, as well as a varied geographic and industry exposure as compared to our present funds, and any such new funds could have different returns from our existing or previous funds; - despite periods of volatility, market conditions have been largely favorable in recent years, which has helped to generate positive performance, particularly in our private equity, infrastructure, credit and real estate businesses, but there can be no assurance that such conditions will repeat or that our current or future investment funds will avail themselves of comparable market conditions; - the rates of returns of our carry funds reflect unrealized gains as of the applicable measurement date that may never be realized, which may adversely affect the ultimate value realized from those funds' investments; - competition for investment opportunities resulting from, among other things, the increased amount of capital invested in alternative investment funds continues to increase; - our investment funds' returns in some years benefited from investment opportunities and general market conditions that may not repeat themselves, our current or future investment funds might not be able to avail themselves of comparable investment opportunities or market conditions, and the circumstances under which our current or future funds may make future investments may differ significantly from those conditions prevailing in the past; - $\cdot \quad \text{newly established funds may generate lower returns during the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in which they initially deploy their capital; and the period in the period in which they initially deploy their capital; and the period in th$ - the rates of return reflect our historical cost structure, which may vary in the future due to various factors elsewhere in this annual report and other factors beyond our control, including changes in laws.

 The future internal rate of return for any current or future fund may vary considerably from the historical internal rate of return generated by any particular fund, or for our funds as a whole.
-In addition, future returns will be affected by the applicable risks described elsewhere in prospectus, including risks of the industries and businesses in which a particular fund invests.
+In addition, future returns will be affected by the applicable risks described elsewhere in annual report, including risks of the industries and businesses in which a particular fund invests.